 The seasonal trend is also discernible looking at the quarterly revenues (see Figure 3).
-The third quarter is always the strongest quarter of the year, and has increased in both of the past two years, reaching a record high in 2013 for any quarter at \$12.2 million.
-Meanwhile, the 2nd quarter of 2014, with the mixed results described earlier, still increased from the prior year from \$9.3 million in the 2nd quarter of 2013 to \$9.4 million in the 2nd quarter of 2014.
+The 3rd quarter is always the strongest quarter of the year, and has now increased for the third year in a row, reaching a record high in the 3rd quarter of 2014 of \$12.5 million.
+While September was down, it was not down enough to counteract the positive gains in July and August.

-The 2nd quarter gain amounts to a smaller than 1% increase compared to the 2nd quarter of 2013 (see Figure 4).
-Still, that marks the fourth quarter in a row of growth in the Atlantic City Luxury Tax collections.
-Indeed, these collections have increased in nine of the past twelve quarters.
+The 3rd quarter gain amounts to a 2.9% increase compared to the 3rd quarter of 2013 (see Figure 4).
+While modest, it does mark the fifth quarter in a row of growth in the Atlantic City Luxury Tax collections.
+Indeed, these collections have increased in ten of the past twelve quarters.

 Spending on taxable items subject to the Atlantic City Luxury Tax have largely been on the rise since 2010 (see Figure 5).
 Four consecutive years of growth in spending on items taxed under the Atlantic City Luxury Tax peaked with a very strong 2013 at \$35.5 million.
 While this figure is only marginally above the 2012 figure (up 0.1%, see Figure 6), it is notable that both years are significantly higher than the \$26.4 million collected in 2009.
-Thus far this year, that increase continues, with year to date collections up \$0.3 million compared to the same time period in 2013.
-The growth in spending displayed by the Atlantic City Luxury Tax receipts over the past three years definitely speaks to a shift in the spending by the Atlantic City visitor.
+Thus far this year, that increase continues, with year to date collections up \$0.8 million (2.6%) compared to the same time period in 2013.
+The growth in spending displayed by the Atlantic City Luxury Tax receipts over the past three years suggests a shift in the spending by the Atlantic City visitor.
 While Gross Gaming Revenue has declined, the resort is seeing strong growth in spending on the non-gaming destination amenities covered by the Atlantic City Luxury Tax over the past several years.

-In order to more clearly see the longitudinal trends, a twelve month trailing total is provided.
-This figure is the summation of each of the current month and prior eleven months.
+In order to clearly see the longitudinal trends, a twelve month trailing total is provided.
+This figure is the summation of each of the current months and prior eleven months.
 Figure 7 shows that the twelve month trailing total for the Atlantic City Luxury Tax has been steadily climbing throughout the study period, with the notable interruption in growth that followed the arrival of Hurricane Sandy in October of 2012.
-Indeed, the twelve month trailing total for June of 2014 of \$35.9 million was only higher once before, in November of 2013 at \$36.2 million.
+Indeed, the twelve month trailing total for September of 2014 of \$36.3 million was only higher a couple of times before, and that was only recently in May, July and August of 2014.